enzyme/axiom/README.md

 #### Factories

-Factories are what you'd expect, they simply make instances from the supplied data.
+Factories are what you'd expect, they simply make or update instances from the supplied data.

 #### Handlers

 Handlers are classes that handle the outcome of a particular operation, either Create, Update or Destroy.
 If your controller implements the create handler interface and dispatches a create new model command, it can then be notified by the command of the outcome.
 You'd pass a reference to the handler class to your command or other service doing the reporting.

-#### Instances
+#### Models

-Instances are just your models that are identified by a unique integer, string etc.
+Models are your domain objects, store data about themselves and their relationships and are identified by a unique integer, string etc.

 #### Reports